Embark on your fitness business journey with our guide on how to open a gym, from brainstorming names to the grand opening.

 An Employer Identification Number (EIN) is necessary for most gym businesses.
 It’s like a Social Security number for your business, used for tax purposes and hiring employees.
 Applying for an EIN can be done online through the IRS website.

 Once you have your EIN, the next step is to open a business bank account.
 This is crucial for keeping your personal and business finances separate, which simplifies accounting and tax reporting while helping to maintain your personal liability protection.
 It also enhances professionalism, allowing customers to make payments to the business rather than you personally.
-Read more on personal liability protection definition.
+Read more on limited personal liability definition.

 When choosing a bank, consider factors like fees, minimum balance requirements, and the convenience of physical locations.
 Additionally, explore the possibility of business credit lines or loans through your bank, which can be useful for future expansion or unexpected expenses.